The Green Loop

 What is happening next?

-The second stage will be creating a sense of discovery, reward, rest and play called “Diamond Moments”, this is something that local children within the school’s engagement said they wanted.
+The next stage will be using points of interest to create a sense of discovery, reward, rest and play called “Diamond Moments”, this is something that local children within the school’s engagement said they wanted.

-This second stage has started by inviting volunteers to plant 4,500 spring flower bulbs at a community bulb planting event on Tuesday 26 October 2021.
+In October 2021, volunteers planted 4,500 spring flower bulbs of 9 variations at a community bulb planting event.
 Read more about the event here.